Racism against African Americans: Civil War and emancipation

-While personally opposed to slavery (see Abraham Lincoln and slavery), Lincoln believed that the Constitution did not give Congress the power to end it.
-But he was also Commander of the Armed Forces.
-An action against states which were in rebellion, a step towards their defeat, was entirely appropriate.
-The South interpreted it as a hostile act.
-This allowed Lincoln to abolish slavery to a limited extent, without igniting resistance from anti-abolitionist forces in the Union.
-None of the slaves who lived outside the border areas were immediately affected, and it was the invading Northern armies which freed the slaves.
+While personally opposed to slavery (see Abraham Lincoln and slavery), Lincoln accepted the federal consensus that the Constitution did not give Congress the power to end it.
+But he was also Commander in Chief of the Army and Navy.
+An action based on military necessity, against states that were in rebellion, would be appropriate as a step towards their defeat.
+The South of course interpreted the Emancipation Proclamation as a hostile act, but it allowed Lincoln to abolish slavery to a limited extent, without igniting resistance from anti-abolitionist forces in the Union.
+The slaves were not immediately affected by the proclamation, but advancing Union armies freed them.

 About four million Black slaves were freed in 1865.
-95% of Blacks lived in the South, comprising one third of its total population, while only 5% of Blacks lived in the North, comprising only 1% of its total population.
+Ninety-five percent of Black people lived in the South, comprising one-third of its total population, while only five percent of Black people lived in the North, comprising only one percent of its total population.
 Consequently, fears of eventual emancipation were much greater in the South than in the North.
-Based on 1860 census figures, 8% of males who were aged 13 to 43 died in the Civil War, including 6% in the North and 18% in the South.
+Based on 1860 census figures, eight percent of males who were aged 13 to 43 died in the Civil War, including six percent in the North and eighteen percent in the South.

-Though the Thirteenth Amendment formally abolished slavery throughout the United States, some Black Americans became subjected to revised forms of involuntary labor, particularly in the South, such as Black Codes that restricted African Americans' freedom, and compelled them to work for low wages.
-They were also subject to White supremacist violence, and selective enforcement of statutes.
+Though the Thirteenth Amendment formally abolished slavery throughout the United States, some Black Americans became subjected to revised forms of involuntary labor, particularly in the South, through the use of Black Codes that restricted African Americans' freedom and compelled them to work for low wages, and through the use of the exception in the Thirteenth Amendment, which permitted slavery "as a punishment for crime".
+They were also subject to White supremacist violence and selective enforcement of statutes.

+Land redistribution programs, such as the Homestead Acts, were most often closed to African Americans (or subject to harsh racist backlash), though some did succeed in obtaining land.